open-ephys/commutator-docs/source/user-guide/mount-connect.rst

                         :padding: 0

-                        The commutator's stator connects to a stationary data acquisition device that has a coaxial port (e.g. miniscope DAQ or ONIX breakout board) through this interconnect.
+                        The commutator's stator connects to a stationary data acquisition device that has a coaxial port (e.g. Miniscope DAQ or ONIX breakout board) through this SMA interconnect.

                     ..  grid-item:: **3.
 Bottom SMA Connector**
                         :padding: 0

-                        The commutator's rotor connects to a freely moving animal headstage that has a coaxial port through this interconnect.
+                        The commutator's rotor connects to a freely moving animal headstage that has a coaxial connector through this SMA interconnect.

             ..  grid-item::